openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 61: Too high temperature limit

 Too high temperature limit
-This parameter determines the temperature at which the device sends a command to the associated device, to turn ON device or to turn OFF device.
-• default value 700 (too high temperature limit is 70.0 °C)
-• 1 - 1000 = 0.1 °C - 100.0 °C, step is 0.1 °C. Too high temperature limit is used with Association Group 4.
+This parameter determines the temperature at which the device sends a command to the associated device, to turn ON device or to turn OFF device.<br /&gt • default value 700 (too high temperature limit is 70.0 °C)<br /&gt • 1 - 1000 = 0.1 °C - 100.0 °C, step is 0.1 °C. Too high temperature limit is used with Association Group 4.
 Values in the range 1 to 1000 may be set.

 The manufacturer defined default value is ```700```.